Skip to main content

 test-plan and test scenarios: A test-plan.md maps spec scenarios to named test cases (TC-1, TC-2, …) before any code is written — it answers "what does done look like?"
 After implementation, TCs that represent ongoing regression value should be promoted to reusable test scenarios via /test-scenario-create.
 Those TS-NNN-slug.md files persist after the change is archived and are automatically picked up by /test-counsel, /test-app, and /test-persona-*.

-Phase 2: Plan to GitHub Issues
+Phase 2: Plan to Tracking Issues

 Once specs are reviewed and approved, convert them to trackable work items: